-(a)(b)(c) The Auditor determined compliance with these standard subparts based on Policy 11062.2, that requires if the alleged assault occurred at a different facility from the one where it was reported, staff at NYCHR is required to notify the facility administrator at the facility where the assault is alleged to have occurred.
-This policy requires the notification be made as soon as possible, but no later than 72 hours after receiving the allegation and document the notification.
-The interviews conducted with the AFOD, and the PSA Compliance Manager confirmed that if the NYCHR staff became aware of any incident of sexual assault while the detainee was confined at another facility, they would immediately notify that facility, by phone and email, as well as make ICE notifications as required by the 11062.2 policy.
-The Auditor was informed that the NYCHR has received no reports of this type during the audit period but if they did, he would report it within 72 hours and document the notifications.
+(a)(b)(c) The Auditor determined compliance with these standard subparts based on Policy 11062.2, that requires, "If the alleged assault occurred at a different facility from the one where it was reported, ensure that the administrator at the facility where the assault is alleged to have occurred is notified as soon as possible, but no later than 72 hours after receiving the allegation, and document such notification."
+The interviews with both the PSA Compliance Manager and AFOD confirmed that anytime the ADHR received information on any allegation occurring at another facility, the SDDO would be notified and would make notification to the appropriate agency office or facility administrator, within 72 hours by phone call and email, of the alleged incident.
+The AFOD and PSA Compliance Manager also confirmed that ADHR had no such reported incidents during the audit period, but the facility would follow the policy notification if they were ever notified of any such incident.

-(d) The Auditor determined compliance with this standard subpart based on interviews with the AFOD who stated that if the

-NYCHR was to receive a sexual assault allegation report from another facility that took place at the NYCHR, the incident would be referred for investigation following the same protocols outlined for in 115.122.
-The NYDO received no reports from another facility of an allegation occurring at this facility during the audit period.
+(d) The Auditor determined compliance with this standard subpart based on the interview with the AFOD who confirmed that if the ADHR received an allegation of sexual abuse, that occurred at ADHR, from another facility, the incident would be referred for investigation under the procedural guidelines outlined in policy 11062.2.
+The ADHR received no reports from another facility of an allegation occurring at this facility during the audit period.